PROFIT MARGIN: [FAIL]

 This is a very insignificant criterion for this methodology.
 But basically, low prices are chosen because "small numbers multiply more rapidly than large ones" and the potential for big returns expands.
 MEG's price is not currently available.
 Therefore the current price cannot be evaluated at this time.

-MEG's income tax paid expressed as a percentage of pretax income this year was (48.13%) and last year (73.86%) are greater than 20% which is an acceptable level.
-If the tax rate is below 20% this could mean that the earnings that were reported were unrealistically inflated due to the lower level of income tax paid.
-This is a concern.
+MEG's income tax paid expressed as a percentage of pretax income either this year (-13.38%) or last year (48.13%) is below 20% which is cause for concern.
+Because the tax rate is below 20% this could mean that the earnings that were reported are unrealistically inflated due to the lower level of income tax paid.
+However, we have utilized a sophisticated formula so that the appropriate figures reflect a 'normal' tax rate (35%).